Annie & Paul’s Paris Getaway

 Day 4: We were planning on visiting Versailles but hadn’t booked any sort of tour, thinking we may take the train and go it alone.
 Sometimes I get “toured-out” and would rather explore on my own.
-We were thinking of an “audio tour” on our own.
-Knowing we have a family plan to travel France from the south to the north, Versailles will have to wait.
+Knowing we had a family plan in the works to travel France from the south to the north, Versailles would have to wait.
 And the ride up the Eiffel Tower!
 Oh, well.
 After the delicious breakfast at our hotel, we skipped around town all day and did more shopping.
 We hit some of the designer shops versus the boutiques that day, and loved shopping at Isabel Murant with the help of Justine ;-).

 Dinner: Le Meurice hotel, at the Restaurant Le Dalí.
 We decided to dine here versus the Michelin starred Le Meurice Alain Ducasse restaurant in the adjacent dining room as the jazz duo in the Le Dalí was just too good to bypass.
 The perfect ending to a trip I’ll never forget!